 Below the ribbon on her mother’s side of the painting, there is a pollinated flower, sperms, and a fertilized egg.

 The portrait has been interpreted as an act of deviance as Frida painted it in 1936 after Nuremberg law was enacted in Germany.
-She was from a mixed-race ancestry; German and Mexican.
+She was of mixed-race ancestry; German and Mexican.

 Me and My Parrots